TommyS13/Capstone/README.md

 4. Click the file called "TranslatorGUI" with a type "Executable Jar File" and Enjoy!!

 **[Casa De Internet](https://www.lacnic.net/629/2/lacnic/casa-de-internet)**

+  Bringing awareness to the issue is also a main point of the project, since I am incapable of creating internet infrastructure for Latin Americans I have found an organization that works towards accomplishing that feat.
+Casa de Internet has been working with many other organizations for over 20 years in order to provide stable and affordable internet access for the people of Latin America.

-  I have added in a link to Casa de Internet, a site that contains information about various internet development non profit orgranizations in Latin America.
-All of these organizations work to develop internet infrastructure and improve technological capabilities of communities in spanish speaking countries.
-Many of the organizations on Casa de Internet have spent more than twenty years working to expand, stabilize, and update internet access in Latin America.
+  Above I have added in a link to Casa de Internet, if you have the time please read about some of these organizations and the amazing work that they have done and will continue to do.
+There are plenty of opportunities to get involved and support these amazing organizations, so take a look!